Henryforce/AsyncWebSocketClient/README.md

 ![badge-platforms][] [![badge-spm][]][spm]

-This is a package that contains a client behaving as a wrapper for the URLSessionWebSocketTask provided by Apple.
+This is a package that contains a client behaving as an async wrapper for the URLSessionWebSocketTask provided by Apple.

 ## Usage